Princeton-LSI-ResearchComputing/tracebase/.github/ISSUE_TEMPLATE/bug_report.md

 #### Tests

-- [ ] 1.
-A description of at least one test for each requirement above.
+A test for each listed requirement
-- [ ] 2.
-E.g. Test for req 2 that there's an exception when display value is ''
-- [ ] 3.
-Numbers for reference & checkboxes for progress tracking